eikevons/todo.txt-vim/README.markdown

 `date<tab>` : (Insert mode) Insert the current date

-The following mapping require [todo.txt support scripts](http://github.com/kayrick/todo-txt.git):

-`<leader>-S` : Sort the file according to task due date

-`<leader>-X` : Mark current task as completed
+`<leader>-x` : Mark current task as completed

-`<leader>-P` : Postpone current task

-`<leader>-C` : Update task due date if task is recurrent.
-Otherwise mark it as completed

-`<leader>-t` : Mark task as due today

-All these commands assume, that task due date is specified as `due:yyyy-mm-dd` and task recurrent interval is specified as `rec:[0-9]+[dwmy]`
+### Quick install

+    git clone git://github.com/eikevons/todo.txt-vim.git
+    cd todo.txt-vim
+    cp -R * ~/.vim

 If you want the help installed run ":helptags ~/.vim/doc" inside vim after having copied the files.
-Then you will be able to get the commands help with: :h todo.txt
+Then you will be able to get the commands help with:
+:h todo.txt